Research Ethics & Integrity

 The University has adopted the UK Research Integrity Office’s Code of Practice for Research and the Concordat to Support Research Integrity, embedding those in School-specific policies.

-The College of Science and Engineering (CSE) undertakes a wide range of research and consultancy work in the fields of evolution, mathematics, informatics, chemistry, physics, astronomy and engineering.
+The College of Science and Engineering undertakes a wide range of research and consultancy work.
 All research carried out by staff and students should be performed in accordance with the College of Science & Engineering's Research Ethics framework.

 The College has developed a Research Ethics and Integrity framework that suits its disciplines.
-The CSE framework lays out a set of guidelines that govern Research Ethics and Integrity across the seven Schools, including Ethics Review procedures, Research Misconduct and training in Ethics and Integrity.
+The CSE framework lays out a set of guidelines that govern Research Ethics and Integrity in its seven Schools and EPCC (Edinburgh Parallel Computing Centre), including Ethics Review procedures, Research Misconduct, and training in Ethics and Integrity.

-In practice, the seven academic Schools are responsible for implementing those guidelines at a local level.
-Each School should take responsibility for ethical review and approval of all research within the School, while the College Office is required to ensure that procedures exist in each School.
-Schools are responsible for reviewing research proposals for ethical implications, handling allegations of research misconduct and fostering a culture of integrity.
+The seven academic Schools and EPCC are responsible for implementing those guidelines at a local level.
+Each School/centre takes responsibility for ethical review and approval of all research internally, while the College Office is required to ensure that procedures exist in each School/centre.
+School/centres are responsible for reviewing research proposals for ethical implications, handling allegations of research misconduct, and fostering a culture of integrity.
+EPCC currently process ethics approval applications through the School most relevant to the proposed research project, which is in the majority of cases either the School of Informatics or Physics & Astronomy.

 Follow the links below to each of the Schools for more information on those procedures.